gnosis/dx-services/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gnosis/dx-services/badge.svg?branch=master)](https://coveralls.io/github/gnosis/dx-services?branch=master)

-# Dutch X Services
+# DutchX Services
-Dutch X Services, is a project that contains services and other goodies to make easier the interaction with the Duch Exchange smart contracts.
+DutchX Services, is a project that contains services and other goodies to make easier the interaction with the Dutch Exchange smart contracts.

 # Scope and maing parts of dx-services
 It contains five main elements:
-* **Model**: Set of convenient wrappers and utilities to provide a simpler way to interact with the Dutch X.
+* **Model**: Set of convenient wrappers and utilities to provide a simpler way to interact with the DutchX.
-    * `repositories`: Provide the data access to external data sources like the Dutch X smart contracts, price feeds, gas price feeds, etc.
+    * `repositories`: Provide the data access to external data sources like the DutchX smart contracts, price feeds, gas price feeds, etc.
       They provide also a more intuitive error handling, that gives detailed information about the reasons a smart contract revert a operation.
-    * `services`: Provides some common bussiness logic operations to make Dutch X interactation easier.
+    * `services`: Provides some common bussiness logic operations to make DutchX interactation easier.

 * **REST Api**:
-  * Exposes the Dutch X data in a REST API.
+  * Exposes the DutchX data in a REST API.
   * Also documents it using swagger.
 Check the [API Documentation](https://dx-services.dev.gnosisdev.com/)
   * For an example on how to use the API, check [dx-examples-api](https://github.com/gnosis/dx-examples-api)

 * **Cli (Command Line Interface)**:
-  * Allows to interact with the Dutch X from the command line.
+  * Allows to interact with the DutchX from the command line.
-  * Allows to perform operations to retrieve the Dutch X state from any Ethereum network
+  * Allows to perform operations to retrieve the DutchX state from any Ethereum network
-  * Also, allow to fund accounts, deposit tokens into the Dutch X, participate in an auction as a seller or a buyer and mutch more.
+  * Also, allow to fund accounts, deposit tokens into the DutchX, participate in an auction as a seller or a buyer and mutch more.
   * For an example on how to use the CLI, check [dx-examples-liquidity-bots](https://github.com/gnosis/dx-examples-liquidity-bots)